 When you think EDM electrode materials, you probably think graphite.
-Beginning in the early 1950s, when the material first flooded the electrode market, and continuing into today, graphite is the material of choice for 90% of US-based EDM electrode applications.
+Beginning in the early 1950s, when the material first flooded the electrode market, and continuing into today, graphite has been the material of choice for 90% of US-based EDM electrode applications.
 But what about that other 10%?

 Well before graphite, there was metal.
 And of the variety of metallic EDM electrode materials, copper tungsten is top of mind for many manufacturers.
-The unique combination of material properties that results from alloying copper and tungsten are perfectly suited for EDMing carbides, where resistance and cutting stability are critical.
+The unique combination of material properties that results from alloying copper and tungsten is perfectly suited for electrical discharge machining of carbides, where resistance and cutting stability are critical.

-For more on the copper tungsten properties that make it an ideal material for EDM electrodes, download our free white paper on Copper Tungsten for Sinker EDM Electrodes.
+For more on the copper tungsten properties that make it an ideal material for EDM electrodes, download our free technical paper on Copper Tungsten Alloy for EDM Electrodes.